 Advanced Import Options

-After loading your desired spreadsheet into the upload box, you can click the "Preview Data" button for some advanced importing options.
+After loading your desired spreadsheet into the upload box, click the "Advanced Options" button.

 The "advanced importer" allows you to manually assign the data from your spreadsheet to the data within Mobile Text Alerts, so that you can have control over what information gets loaded in.

 - Exclude first row - Since the first row in a spreadsheet often contains column headings rather than actual data, you can select whether or not you'd like to skip this row when loading in the data

 - Ignore all unmapped fields - Selecting this option will skip over any data elements in your spreadsheet for which you don't designate (or "map") a field within Mobile Text Alerts

 - Identify matching records by... - This will designate how you'd like to identify current subscribers within your Mobile Text Alerts database.
 You can either identify current subscribers by phone number, or by email address.
 (Depending on which option you select here, if the system identifies a "current subscriber" in your database that matches a phone number or email address on the spreadsheet, it won't add in a new contact for that entry when you upload.
 Instead, it will update the current contact entry within your subscriber list.)

 - Selecting fields - Select which field you'd like to assign to corresponding columns within your spreadsheet.
 For example, if you have a column in your spreadsheet that lists all the phone numbers, you can select the "Phone Number" field for that column.

 Click "Import Subscribers" when you're ready to import your spreadsheet.

 Check out this article for tips on troubleshooting spreadsheet import issues.